How to Check and Validate EU VAT Numbers

 Online businesses are unlike brick and mortar stores.
 If a physical product enters the EU, it is taxed at the customs.
 Digital products obviously don’t cross any borders that can pass through customs, so they have VAT added.
 Digital products are any Telecommunication, Broadcasting and Electronic (TBE) services, or collectively called electronically supplied services (ESS).
 We’ve written more information about such electronically supplied services.

 If foreign businesses didn’t have to charge a VAT, imagine how disadvantaged EU-based businesses would become.
 Their products and services would cost more to the consumer.

 Lawmakers have therefore decided that businesses themselves will be held accountable for charging the correct VAT to all their EU citizens.
 This is regardless whether your business is operating from within or from outside the EU.

-Customers who cannot provide a VAT number, must be charged a VAT at the rate applicable for their location.
+A customers who cannot provide a VAT number must be charged a VAT at the rate applicable at their location.
 It will no longer be possible to exempt VAT as of January 1, 2020 without a validated VAT number of your customer stated on the invoice.
 A customer’s valid VAT number is a substantive requirement for applying the zero VAT rate to intra-community supplies of goods.